-Have a TV over your fireplace and need help making it look good for Christmas?
-Learn some ways to decorate a Christmas mantel with a TV above it.
+Do you have a television over your fireplace and need help making it look good for Christmas?
+Then you’re in the right place!
+These tips on how to decorate a Christmas mantel with a TV above it will give you some inspiration.

 One of the things that I wanted when I bought my house was a fireplace.
-So I was very happy when I got one, even if I did have to build a mantel (you can see that project HERE)
+So I was very happy when I got one (even if I did have to build a mantel).

 So keep reading to find some ways to decorate a Christmas mantel with a TV above the fireplace.